Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

     lsof -w /lib/libtpu.so | grep "python" |  awk '{print $2}' | xargs -r kill -9

-Sometimes, there would still be old processes running on the TPUs, which would make the TPUs unavailable to use.
-You could use the above command in the terminal to clear up the running programs.
+Sometimes, there can still be old programs running on the TPUs, which would make the TPUs unavailable to use.
+You could use the above command in the terminal to kill the running processes.

 - **Replication issue**